Skip to Content

 Swim Year-Round: Although Park MGM’s pool scene isn’t among the most awe-inspiring on the Strip, they do typically keep a portion of their pool complex open during the winter.

-While many shudder at a January dip, visitors from Canada and the upper midwest often jump on the opportunity.
+While many shudder at a January dip, visitors from Canada and the upper Midwest are sure to jump on the opportunity.

 Pool at Park MGM Las Vegas